robertbiv/Crypto-Transaction-Tracker/docs/STAKING_SETUP.md

-# Ledger Staking Rewards - Tax Reporting Setup Guide
+# Staking Rewards - Tax Reporting Setup Guide

 ## Overview

-This guide explains how to use the Crypto Tax Engine to **automatically detect and report staking rewards** from your Ledger wallet across multiple blockchains (Ethereum, Solana, Cardano, Polygon, etc.).
+This guide explains how to use the Crypto Tax Engine to **automatically detect and report staking rewards** from your wallets across multiple blockchains (Ethereum, Solana, Cardano, Polygon, etc.).

 **Key Benefits:**
 - ✅ Automatic staking reward detection via blockchain analysis
 - ✅ No need to manually track staking transactions
 - ✅ IRS-compliant income reporting (staking = taxable income at receipt date)
-- ✅ Integration with your Ledger wallet addresses
+- ✅ Integration with your wallet addresses
 - ✅ Support for 15+ staking blockchains

 ---